 Access to healthcare

-Most employers pay a significant portion of their employees’ health insurance premiums, so losing a job can result in loss of health insurance.
+Most employers pay a significant portion of their employees’ health insurance premiums, so losing a job can result in a loss of health insurance.

 Federal law allows Cobra to order that your employer give you the opportunity to continue your health insurance at your job for up to 18 months.